 Visa and Document Verification

-Do you want to travel to Austria and but do not know whether you need a visa or not?
+Do you want to travel to Austria but do not know whether you need a visa or not?
 Generally speaking, EU/EEA and Swiss nationals are permitted to enter Austria without a visa.
 They are allowed to stay in Austria without any problem for up to three months.
 After these three months, they must register in Austria.
 Special rules exist for their family members.
-Here you can find all additional information about these matters.
+Find out more about that on this page!

-As a rule, third-country nationals must apply for a visa at the Austrian representative authority (embassy, consulate) in their country of residence.
-This is to ensure that they will be allowed to enter and stay in Austria (exception: visa-free entry (link).
+As a rule, third-country nationals must apply for a visa to the Austrian representative authority (embassy, consulate) in their country of residence.
+This is to ensure that they will be allowed to enter and stay in Austria.
 There are several categories of visa which depend on how long and for which purpose you plan on coming to Austria.
 Some third-country nationals can enter Austria without a visa, though.
 This is because they are privileged by visa freedom.

 Children of third-country nationals also need a visa so that they will be allowed to enter Austria.
-A special case is the visa for newborns (children under the age of six months) if the parents already have a residence permit in Austria.
-Here you can find out more about this (link newborns).
+A special case concerns newborns (children under the age of six months) if the parents already have a residence permit in Austria.

 If third-country nationals want to immigrate to Austria, this immigration process is influenced by the question of visa-free travel and document verification.
 In particular, the Visa D plays a major role.